-We will need to grow our organization substantially to continue development and pursue the potential commercialization of CPI-444 and our other product candidates, as well as function as a public company.
-As we seek to advance CPI-444 and other product candidates, we will need to expand our financial, development, regulatory, manufacturing, marketing and sales capabilities or contract with third parties to provide these capabilities for us.
+We will need to grow our organization substantially to continue development and pursue the potential commercialization of CPI-444, CPI-006 and our other product candidates.
+As we seek to advance CPI-444, CPI-006 and other product candidates, we will need to expand our financial, development, regulatory, manufacturing, marketing and sales capabilities or contract with third parties to provide these capabilities for us.
 As our operations expand, we expect that we will need to manage additional relationships with various strategic partners, suppliers and other third parties.
 Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.